Alt-Org/Altzone/Doc/Doxygen/Battle/pages/9-documentation.md

 /// @} // End of the grouped SerializeFields
 ```
+@note
+- Make sure that the header is copied entirely, and the example comments starting with two slashes // are removed.
+- Place all SerializeField variables inside the group.
+- SerializeField variable documentation should be on a single line, use value tags and have "[SerializeField] " prefix.

 ### Documenting public getters
 Format used for documenting public getters for private variables.
 Using both summary and value tags so that in doxygen it's clear that it's a getter for another variable, and in code it's clear what it's value is.